awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_fido.md

 To manage a FIDO security key for your own IAM user while protecting sensitive MFA\-related actions, you must have the permissions from the following policy:

+**Note**
+The ARN values are static values and are not an indicator of what protocol was used to register the authenticator\.
+We have deprecated U2F, so all new implementations use WebAuthn\.

 ```
 {
     "Version": "2012-10-17",